Economic Development Administration: Role

 The EDA is the only federal government agency solely focused on economic development.
-EDA works with communities across the country on regional economic development strategies to attract private investment and create jobs in economically distressed areas of the United States.
+EDA works with communities and boards across the country on regional economic development strategies to attract private investment and create jobs in economically distressed areas of the United States.

 EDA's economic footprint is wide and its tool box is extensive—including technical assistance, post-disaster recovery assistance, trade adjustment support, strategic planning and research and evaluation capacity, thereby allowing the agency to offer the most effective investment to help communities succeed in the global economy.

+EDA's primary programs and national initiatives are: